FAMILY ALTAR TIME

 II.
 Practical Suggestions That May Be of Help.

 - A. Search out methods that will appeal to all age levels in the family.
 Different ages have different interests and what may appeal to one, will not appeal to another.

-- B. Vary the methods so as to keep family time from being boring and from being cold routine.
+- B. Vary the methods to keep family time from being dull and from being cold routine.
 Interest for all should be maintained so monotony does not kill it.

-D. Make it a delightful, happy, interesting time filled with enthusiasm so that the whole family looks forward to it with real expectancy.
+D. Make it a delightful, happy, exciting time filled with enthusiasm so that the whole family looks forward to it with real expectancy.

 - E. Do not make it so long that the children despise the time it takes.
 Better have it short and sweet, vital and satisfying, so their appetites hunger for more.

 - F. Let all participate and become involved.
 Those that can read should take turns in reading as well as in prayer.
 Even the little tots can say a few words in prayer even if they cannot read.
 They can be taught songs in which all can take part.

 - G. Take time for discussion, answering questions, solving problems, and for self-expression.
 All have some.
 Children especially are inquisitive and want to know.